genropy/genropy_saved/docs/genro/miscellaneous/th.rst

     of your :ref:`genro_project`\s.
 This fact allows to reuse the tableHandlers you created in more than a webpage.

-    Example: if you have to create a table with the registry (in italian , the "anagrafica") of a society, a registry of the staff, a registry of society clients (and so on) you can create a single resource that you can reuse every time you need it.
+    Example: if you have to create a table with the registry (in italian , the *anagrafica*) of a society, a registry of the staff, a registry of society clients (and so on) you can create a single resource that you can reuse every time you need it.
 Cool, isn't it?